jakubturner/fastapi/README.md

 # fastapi

-this is my personal project to master api development in pytho
+this is my personal project to master api development in python